 2. Mercury and Lead Pollution from Mining

 More than two million people globally are affected by mining and ore processing.
-These mining sites provide various minerals and metals to produce variety of products and minerals.
+These mining sites provide various minerals and metals to produce a variety of products and minerals.

 As a result, thousands of people are tragically hospitalized or die each year.
 It is seriously toxic to human health.
 SO2 originates primarily from fossil fuel combustion at power plants and coal power plants.

 4. Artisanal Gold Mining (Mercury Pollution)

 The production process of retrieving gold from mined ores releases more mercury than any other global sector.
 The mining process is usually done in the open air, putting people living nearby at risk either through contaminated water or soil.

 5. Lead Smelting

 Lead smelting uses furnaces and other chemical agents to remove impurity from lead ores.
-Lead Smelting puts approximately 2.5 million people at risk at 70 polluted lead smelting sites worldwide, according to Blacksmith Institute.
+Lead smelting puts approximately 2.5 million people at risk at 70 polluted lead smelting sites worldwide, according to Blacksmith Institute.

 6. Pesticides Pollution from Agriculture and Storage

 Pesticides are substances necessary for agriculture to destroy targeted pests.
-An approximate 2 million metric tonnes of pesticides are used annually on fields.
-As a result, millions of tons of pesticides are dumped every year on our fields.
+Approximately 2 million metric tons of pesticides are used annually in fields, and that’s to say, millions of tons of pesticides are deposited every year on our fields.

 Apart from this, stockpiles of old and outdated pesticides add to the trouble.
 Most of the farmers are illiterate and use expired products.
 An estimated six to nine million metric tonnes of such pesticides are improperly stored.